aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     name = 'Monty'
     print('Hello,', name)

-Chapter XXX explains how to parse it into an abstract syntax tree (AST); in this chapter we use `ast.parse` from Python's library.
+Another chapter [XXX the previous one?] explains how to parse it into an abstract syntax tree (AST); in this chapter we use `ast.parse` from Python's library.

     # in transcripts:
     >>> import ast, dis, astpp # (You can find astpp, by Alex Leone, on the web)